funkysi1701/funkysi1701Website/content/posts/2023/ddd-east-midlands.md

 [Matt Hunt](https://twitter.com/DoesDotNet) talked about microservice mistakes he had made.

+1) Long lived small teams
+2) Can't test by **only** interacting with the frontend
+3) Use events as well as API calls
+4) Need to be able to deploy independently of each other
+5) Have a specific reason for using microservices, a problem to solve

 ## The Art of the Bad Code Review

+A 15 minute lightning talk with [Martyn Kilbryde](https://twitter.com/makitdev)

 ## Git Under the covers

+Another 15 minute lightning talk with [Dan Clarke](https://twitter.com/dracan)

 ## This talk could have been a blog post

+Another 15 minute lightning talk with [Jamie Tanna](https://twitter.com/JamieTanna)

 ## How to create the conditions where happy people do their best work

+[Paul Bailey](https://twitter.com/paul_bailey_) introduced the concept of Communities of Practice.

 ## Building Robots for Complete Beginners

+Last talk of the day was my favourite (because it was about Robots) [Mark Goodwin](https://www.linkedin.com/in/mark4security/) talked about building Robots using Rasbery Pi Pico (a microcontroller board), most of his examples used python.
+His demo can be found https://github.com/computerist/robot-demos